 Change takes time.
 Knowing that we want to change something about our life is the first step, but it’s common to have setbacks and doubts.
 Don’t expect yourself to get it right all at once.
 Remind yourself that learning how to share with others is an ongoing process.

 You probably heard that it could help you to be vulnerable with your friends.
 But how exactly?
-Here are 7 important benefits to being vulnerable with your friends.
+Here are 7 important benefits of being vulnerable with your friends.

 Have you ever felt flattered that someone chose to ask you for a favor or came to you with a problem they had?